microsoft/qsharp/generated_docs/Microsoft.Quantum.Convert/ComplexPolarAsComplex.md

+# ComplexPolarAsComplex function

-# function ComplexPolarAsComplex(input : ComplexPolar) : Complex
+`function ComplexPolarAsComplex(input : ComplexPolar) : Complex`

 ## Summary
 Converts a complex number of type `ComplexPolar` to a complex